Frederick George Lister: Lushai Hills Expedition

 Captain Vener, the Superintendent of Cachar, on 21 November 1849, sent a letter to Lister with evidence collected from two kukis who were victims of the raid.
 According to the testimony and evidence, the attackers were principal chief Lalingbhoo and his two sons, Barnerlal and Lalpoe.
 Chief Salpoe cooperated with the British and received subsistence from the government.
 As a result of the relationship, Salpoe supplied coolies to help with the construction of roads in the border region.
 Salpoe's upa met with Vernon personally in his court in Cachar.

 As a result of the letter, Lister as political agent of the Khasi Hills informed the Secretary of the Bengal Government, J.P.
 Grant on 31 December that he would visit the massacre at Roopa Chera to determine if the location was in British territory.
 The investigation upon arrival revealed it to be undoubtedly in British territory.
 The crime was committed by Lushais occupying the land northeast of the Chittagong Frontier.
-The Tripura king king claimed no authority over the Lushais in this case.
+The Tripura king claimed no authority over the Lushais in this case.
 Lister was informed of the terrain of the Lushai Hills which was mostly dense jungle.
 As a result, a decision was made not to take extensive supplies and to carry only essentials.

 The expedition began on 1 January 1850.
 Lister approached the capital settlement of the Lushai chief Mora on 14 January.
 The Sylhet Light Infantry took the village by surprise.
 On 16 January, they burnt the village and retired from the expedition soon after.
 Lister reported on the expedition and recommended that allowing the detachment to stay and continue would endanger the regiment.
 The Lushai Hills had no roads or infrastructure, and to venture deeper would cut off vital supply lines.
 Mora was designated the perpetrator of the raid as, in his house, belongings of the Tripura villages massacred were found and dated 1849.
 The letter also reported the freeing of 400 slaves under Mora into the plains of Cachar.
 Lister advised for future expeditions concerning the Lushai Hills to field a bigger force and to use Cachar as the easiest base of operations.